 While serving as our Chief Executive Officer, Mr. Young continues to receive his salary and benefits from B. Riley Financial, Inc. and its affiliates.
-Pursuant to a consulting agreement between us and an affiliate of B. Riley Financial, Inc. (the "B. Riley Affiliate"), we paid the B. Riley Affiliate \$62,500 per month in return for Mr. Young's services as Chief Executive Officer during 2022.
-In 2022 we granted Mr. Young RSUs that are further described below.
+Pursuant to a consulting agreement between us and an affiliate of B. Riley Financial, Inc. (the "B. Riley Affiliate"), we paid the B. Riley Affiliate \$62,500 per month for Mr. Young's services as Chief Executive Officer during 2023 in lieu of base salary.

-2022 SAY-ON-PAY VOTE
+2023 SAY-ON-PAY VOTE

-At our 2022 annual meeting, over 98% of the votes cast on our advisory vote to approve NEO compensation were cast in favor of our executive compensation program.
+At our 2023 annual meeting, over 92.4% of the votes cast on our advisory vote to approve NEO compensation were cast in favor of our executive compensation program.
 We consider this to be a strong affirmation that our stockholders support our executive compensation program.
 We hope to continue to achieve high levels of support in future votes and intend to continue our efforts to engage with our stockholders for their views on our compensation programs.